 How Does The Pilates Wheel 2.0 Work?

-The Pilates Wheel is a light but well designed gear consisting of 2 wheels connected by an adjustable axle and several accessories to extend its flexibility to many different exercises.
+The Pilates Wheel is light but well-designed gear consisting of 2 wheels connected by an adjustable axle and several accessories to extend its flexibility to many different exercises.

 It comes in 2 different versions, the Pilates Wheel COR and the Pilates Wheel DLX.
 Both share the same wheel and the materials: